 People from all over Indianapolis own pets, including many whom own dogs.
-You might even be a dog owner as well.
+You might even be a dog owner yourself.
 People have dogs as pets for many different reasons.
-Some dogs are even used to help those with special needs and other dogs work in other capacities such as police service dogs, or for special rescue missions.
-In addition, some people like to have dogs to help keep their home or business safe from intruders.
+Some dogs are even used to help those with special needs, while other dogs work in such capacities as being police service dogs, or helping in special rescue missions.
+In addition, some people like to have dogs to help keep their homes or businesses safe from intruders.
 While using a dog, or dogs, as a security measure can be beneficial, there are some instances that these kinds of situations can lead to the dog causing serious bodily harm.

-While in most situations, the dog owner is the person that will be held responsible in dog bite cases, there are other circumstances where other people might be held accountable for the victim’s injuries in a dog attack.
+The dog owner is the person that will be held responsible in most dog bite cases, but there are other circumstances where other people might be held accountable for the victim’s injuries in a dog attack.
 These are some of the other possible responsible parties:

 While suffering a dog bite might not seem like a big deal to some people, dog bites can be very serious and they can have lasting effects on the victims.
 In some cases, dog attacks can even be fatal, especially when the victim is a small child.
 Therefore, if you have been injured due to a dog bite then you should speak with a dog bite attorney in Indianapolis.
 You could be eligible to receive damages for your pain and suffering, as well as for medical expenses, property damage and lost wages, among other things.
 Please contact us today in Indianapolis if you have been the victim of a dog bite.
 Call us at (317) 581-4400 or click here.